 Is Airalo the cheapest Japan data option?

 Not always.
-“Cheapest” depends on stay length, tethering needs, and whether a local option exists for your device profile—compare before you commit.
+Cost depends on stay length, tethering needs, and your device profile.
+Compare before buying.

 Will Airalo replace hotel Wi-Fi?

-Sometimes, for your devices—but hotel and café Wi‑Fi remains variable.
-Keep your own data layer for anything deadline‑critical.
+Sometimes for your own devices, but hotel and cafe quality is variable.
+Keep your own data layer for deadline-critical work.

 Does Airalo guarantee 5G everywhere?

-No marketplace can promise that.
-You might see great speeds in one ward and mediocre results in another—test early.
+No marketplace can guarantee that.
+You may see excellent performance in one area and weaker performance in another.
+Test early.

 What if I need help at 3 a.m.?